rovellipaolo/NinjaDroid/README.md

 ```

 ## Run Tests:
-Once you've configured it (see the _"Configuration"_ section), you can also run NinjaDroid tests as follows.
+Once you've configured it (see the _"Installation"_ section), you can also run NinjaDroid tests as follows.

 ### Locally:
 To run the tests in your local machine, launch the following command: